meniku/NPBehave/README.md

 [//]: # "THIS DOCUMENTATION IS BEST VIEWED ONLINE AT https://github.com/meniku/NPBehave"
 [//]: # "******************************************************************************"

+# NPBehave 2.0 Information

+**This is branch WIP and may currently not even compile on your platform.**

+Goals for NPBehave 2.0:

+* Cleaner Abortion and StopRules
+* Decoupling of Unity ( use in monogame to be specific )
+* API improvements

+Feel free to add ideas here: https://github.com/meniku/NPBehave/issues/25

 # NPBehave - An event driven Behavior Tree Library for code based AIs in Unity

 ![NPBehave Logo](http://labs.nkuebler.de/npbehave/images/np-behave.png)